 - Review the MBU Manual

 - Residents are the primary providers for newborns and work six days per week, 6 AM to 4 PM.
-Sign out any pertinent information to the NNPs at 4 PM before leaving.
+Sign out any pertinent information to the NNPs or NICU resident team at 4 PM daily.

-- Weekend coverage is divided between the two interns
+- Weekend coverage is divided between the interns

-- Both residents are expected to be present on weekdays but can alternate weekend coverage as desired
+- Residents are expected to be present on weekdays but can alternate weekend coverage as desired

 Roles and Responsibilities